2 children dead, mother and infant in hospital after incident at Duxbury home

 A 5-year-old girl and 3-year-old boy were taken to the hospital and pronounced dead.
 An 8-month-old boy was rushed to a Boston hospital on a medical rescue helicopter.
 There's no word yet on his condition or that of the mother.

-Plymouth County District Attorney Tim Cruz did not say how the children died.
+Plymouth County District Attorney Tim Cruz said Wednesday the children appeared to have been strangled.

 "We are shocked and saddened to learn of this unthinkable tragedy.
 We extend our deepest sympathies to all those affected by these devastating events," a spokesperson said in a statement.